alpersonalwebsite/react/0-Intro.md

 * Composition: small integrated pieces of code (components) that allow us to build complex UI.
 * Use of objects to build the UI.
 * Declarative approach: we "tell" what we want not "how/steps to" obtain what we want (imperative)
-* Unidirectional data flow (from parent to child component)
+* Unidirectional data flow (from parent to child component) or "one way binding"
 * JavaScript logic: we use just JS (not a particular templating library)
 * Server Side Integration (SSR as first render)
 * Mobile Apps Development with React Native